hannahbang1108/Email-LinkedIn-Automation-Tool/README.md

 * pandas: The library used for data manipulation, specifically for reading and processing the contact CSV files.
 * Google Cloud Console: The platform used to manage and configure the project, enable the Gmail API, and generate the necessary credentials.
 * Google Gmail API: The service that allows the application to send emails on a user's behalf.
-* python-dotenv: The library that handles environment variables for secure and flexible configuration.
 * Git: The version control system used to track changes and manage the project.

 ## Getting Started